dec1i1bel/php_yii2_sandbox/README.md

 ### __*in progress*__

-  search, like in countries list. to begin, build search in GridView as a table string (default)
+  search, like in countries list. use GridView, so as it has pagination and sorting, also allows customizing single element view. [stackoverflow](https://stackoverflow.com/questions/45539593/how-to-change-gridview-format-in-yii2)

 # php_yii2_sandbox
   Tested on local XAMPP server and my hosting.